 Phase II: Prototyping

 Phase II of the PDTI Challenge is focused on the feasibility study.
 Two consortia are chosen to compete in this phase.
-Phase II is based on TRL level 6, where the technology has to be tested in a relevant environment.
+Phase II targets on TRL level 6, where the technology has to be tested in a relevant environment.
+This is a very ambitious target as the development teams are requested to advance two TRL lelves within 12 months.
 Here, the process demonstration should be carried in a real-life scenario.

 Differences between the two PDTI challenges in terms of timeline and stakeholder groups involved in the design of the product (in case of healthcare two end-users – the hospital and the patients – call for patient-centred care) triggered differences in the approach of the two challenges.
 Even though this imposed a huge organizational change on the management team of E++, it also provided the opportunity to implement two different technology development philosophies: sequential development via agile approach in loops.